 You punch the steering wheel in anger.
 What else can you do?

-The Benefit of Seeing a Nutritionist: Sometimes, you just need an extra hand – someone who can help you get some traction.
-By working with a dietitian you’ll gain a different perspective, and learn how to apply information in a way that’s sustainable.
+The Benefit of Seeing a Nutritionist: Sometimes, you just need an extra hand – someone who can help provide guidance and steer you in the right direction.
+By working with a registered dietitian nutritionist you’ll gain a different perspective, and learn how to apply information in a way that’s sustainable.
 That means you’ll get forward progress, and continued momentum.

 5) You Believe that You’re Broken